lodum/RDFpad/README.md

 ##Running RDFpad

-If you have build RDFpad with maven, you can start RDFpad with
+If you have built RDFpad with maven, you can start RDFpad with

 java -jar rdfpad-1.0-jar-with-dependencies.jar [port]